Esaslow/Docker_LifeCycle/README.md

 To check to see if your container is still running we can use the command: `docker ps`

 When we run this command, we see that nothing shows up which implies that the container that we created has *exited* successfully.
-With that said, lets be robust and identify a way
+With that said, lets be robust and make sure that we know that the container is exited successfully.

+To do this, we will be running the same command with the `-a` flag which is a short for `--all`

+- `docker ps -a`

+This wills how you all of the containers that you have run and their current status.
+You will see that your `hello-world` successfully exited under the column *status*.

+To finish part 1, we will be using a bash command to write out our results to a text file.
+To do this, we will use the same command as above, but will add the output to a file called `test.txt`.

+To complete this, you must run the list command for docker and pipe the results into the text file:

+`docker ps -a > test.txt`

+To check that this worked we can take a peak at what is inside of the 'test.txt' file using the following command:

+`cat test.txt`

+### Part 2: Life Cycle Management